input-output-hk/marlowe-cardano/marlowe-playground-client/README.md

 Whenever you change `packages.dhall` you need to make sure that all dependencies can still properly be resolved and built.
 You can do so using the `update-client-deps` script:

-- Inside the nix-shell environment: `update-client-deps`
+- Inside the nix develop environment: `update-client-deps`
-- Outside of the nix-shell environment (from the client directory): `$(nix-build -A plutus.updateClientDeps ../)/bin/update-client-deps`
+- Outside of the nix develop environment (from the client directory): `nix run ../.#update-client-deps`

 The `update-client-deps` script will generate/update `.nix` files which have to be committed and are required for a successful CI run.